 New Gas-Powered Data Centers Could Emit More Greenhouse Gases Than Whole Nations

-A WIRED investigation reveals that proposed natural gas-powered data centers linked to major AI companies like OpenAI, Meta, Microsoft, and xAI could emit over 129 million tons of greenhouse gases annually, surpassing the total emissions of entire nations such as Morocco and Jamaica.
-These behind-the-meter power projects are being developed to bypass strained electrical grids and meet soaring energy demands from AI infrastructure.
-Although actual emissions may be lower than permit estimates, experts warn the projects could significantly undermine climate goals.
-Community opposition and environmental concerns are growing, especially in low-income areas near proposed sites.
+Natural gas-powered data centers linked to major tech companies like OpenAI, Meta, Microsoft, and xAI could emit over 129 million tons of greenhouse gases annually, exceeding the emissions of entire nations such as Morocco and Jamaica.
+These behind-the-meter power projects are being developed to bypass strained electrical grids and meet the surging energy demands of AI infrastructure.
+The trend raises significant environmental concerns, especially for communities near proposed sites, as regulators approve permits despite public opposition.

 Opening excerpt (first ~120 words) tap to expand